This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Your compost tumbler’s pile can warm up faster if the inside conditions have high nitrogen content.
 If the nitrogen-to-carbon ratio is suitable, your compost tumbler will get hot faster.

-The per volume ratio of nitrogen to carbon, that is, greens to browns, should be one against two.
+The per volume ratio of nitrogen to carbon, greens to browns, should be one against two.

 The green component in the compost tumbler feeds microorganisms.
 Balancing the ratios well ensure that microorganism and bacteria obtain the best conditions to function in the tumbler to generate compost.